ljvmiranda921/ljvmiranda921.github.io/README.md

 This is the source code for my [blog](https://ljvmiranda921.github.io).
 It's a static website powered by [Jekyll](https://jekyllrb.com/).

-## Dependencies

-Here are the dependencies for this blog.
-You can also check the `Gemfile` for more
-information:

-- Ruby==2.3.1
-- gem==2.5.2.1
-- jekyll=3.6.3
-- minima==2.0
-- html-proofer
-- jekyll-sitemap
-- jekyll-feed==0.6
-- jekyll-seo-tag

 ## Set-up

 Make sure that you have bundler in your system: